Flederossi/fare/README.md

 [...]
 ```
 You can find an example 'Faregets' file in the root of this project.

-In your 'Faregets' you can specify as many targets as you want but it is important that there is no left spaces behind your target name definitions.
+**Note: In your 'Faregets' you can specify as many targets as you want but it is important that there is no left spaces behind your target name definitions.**

+### Create Dependencies
-**Note: To create dependencies from other targets you can run this dependency as seperate command in a target like this:**
+To create dependencies from other targets you can run this dependency as seperate command in a target like this:
 > Faregets
 ```
 !build